Government banks in India 2024

 Government Banks in India

-Government or public-sector banks are banks where the majority, i.e. more than 50% of the stakes are held by the government.
+Government or public-sector banks are banks where the government holds a majority stake, i.e., more than 50% of the shares.
 These banks are a major contributor to the country's economic growth.

 Also Read: Types of Bank Accounts